klust/SupercomputersForStarters/docs/C01_Introduction/C01_S05_Overview.md

-and energy cost, of supercomputers that are fully based on general-purpose hardware has become too high to sustain the growth of compute capacity, scientists have turned into other technologies, collectively known as accelerators, to further increase the performance at a lower investment and energy cost, but losing some of the easy-of-use and versatility of general purpose hardware.
+and energy cost, of supercomputers that are fully based on general-purpose hardware has become too high to sustain the growth of compute capacity, scientists have turned into other technologies, collectively known as accelerators, to further increase the performance at a lower investment and energy cost, but losing some of the ease-of-use and versatility of general purpose hardware.
 The most important types of compute accelerators and their programming models (and corresponding middleware) will be discussed in the [section on accelerators](../C08_Accelerators/index.md).